Skip to content

 The source code for the iOS device mode integration is maintained by Braze and is updated regularly to reflect new Braze SDK releases.

-Segment’s new Braze Web Mode (Actions) framework is recommended for setting up Braze as a device-mode destination for your Web source.
+Segment’s Braze Web Mode (Actions) framework is recommended for setting up Braze as a device-mode destination for your web source.

-Within the setup UI, choose Actions as your destination framework and Device Mode as your Connection mode.
+In Segment, select Actions as your destination framework and Device Mode as your connection mode.

 The source code for the React Native Braze plugin is maintained by Segment and is updated regularly to reflect new Braze SDK releases.